clamina/clamina.github.io/_posts/2024-06-05-Geospatial-Representations.md

 From there, the program visualizes the coordinates onto a map, attaching the annotated text to that coordinate so you can press on the location and be directed to where it appears in Thucydides’s History.
 Experimenting with this program was an interesting exercise to explore a different way people can approach and annotate texts.

+### More Maps!

 Geospatial representations offer literary scholars new methodologies for studying spatial aspects of texts, uncovering hidden geographical dimensions, and fostering interdisciplinary approaches that bridge literature with geography, history, cultural studies, and digital humanities.
 This lesson was my favorite of the course because of the digital mapping projects we explored as a class.
 I was extremely intrigued by the multimedia scrollytelling projects and how they presented their data and interpretations.

-Below I will link some other digital mapping projects and scrollytelling sites that piqued my interest!
+#### Below I will link some other digital mapping projects and scrollytelling sites that piqued my interest!

-An interesting combination of Victorian literature and geospatial visualization:[Mapping Emotions in Victorian London](https://www.historypin.org/en/victorian-london/geo/51.5128,-0.116085,12/bounds/51.431,-0.116085,51.594453,-0.116085/paging/1)
+An interesting combination of Victorian literature and geospatial visualization: [Mapping Emotions in Victorian London](https://www.historypin.org/en/victorian-london/geo/51.5128,-0.116085,12/bounds/51.431,-0.116085,51.594453,-0.116085/paging/1)

 Scrollytelling of where and why Amazon locates its warehouses: [Mapping Amazon](https://storymaps.arcgis.com/stories/adc5ff253a3643f88d39e7f3ef1a09ee)